Tutorial - Getting around in Power BI service

 Search and sort content

 When you're new to the Power BI service, you only have a few pieces of content.
 But as colleagues begin sharing data with you and you begin downloading apps, you might end up with long lists of content.
-That's when you find searching and sorting extremely helpful.
+That's when you find searching and sorting helpful.

 Search is available from almost every part of the Power BI service.
 Just look for the search box or search magnifying glass icon.